hologramber/hologramber.github.io/content/bytes/2013-04-01-insect-flight-lab/index.md

 * Add capacitors to the photodiode splitter circuit
 * The Alligator Tech low-pass filter/instrumentation amp helps a ton with filtering out wingbeat frequencies

 Delay is an issue, in both circuits and visual refresh rates.
 Most projectors don't refresh the display image as often as the refresh rate would imply, and documentation on this is (frustratingly) lacking.
-Ideally this entire system would be implemented in a realtime OS.
+Ideally this entire system would be implemented in a real-time OS.

 <a href="torquetestsinusoidal.png"><img class="image-center" alt="torque test w/sinusoidal grating" src="torquetestsinusoidal.png" /></a>